 Compression Testers: What do they do and how do they work?

-DeMarini Flipper model bats is not a comfortable approach for all USSSA and GSL directors.
-Therefore effective immediately, USSSA/GSL will allow the use of the at the field compression device on the DeMarini Flipper model bat with a 40# additional preload to adjust for substantial gap between the outer wall and the rest of the interior of the barrel.
-So when using the Compression Device, the operator will place the Flipper bat in the device, turn the dial to the set preload and then continue to turn the dial for an additional 40# of preload before pushing down on the Compression Device lever to see if the bat passes or not.
+"It has become apparent that the current rule of not using the compression device on DeMarini Flipper model bats is not a comfortable approach for all USSSA and GSL directors.
+Therefore effective immediately, USSSA/GSL will allow the use of the at the field compression device on the DeMarini Flipper model bat with a 40# preload to adjust for the substantial gap between the outer wall and the rest of the interior of the barrel.
+So when using the compression device, the operator will place the Flipper bat in the device, turn the dial to the set preload and then continue to turn the dial for an additional 40#or preload before pushing down on the Compression Device lever to see if the bat passes or not.

 The DeMarini Flipper model bat remains legal and approved equipment in USSSA/GSL sanctioned and tournament play.
 It may be compression tested with an additional 40# preload or allowed without compression testing in the discretion of the event director."

 The Baseball Bat Compression Tester, for some reason, does not have a pass/fail figures yet but they sell the machine for $1350 ($500 more than the ASA/NCAA or USSA testers).